-Sports betting apps are a huge part of Ohio’s budding sports betting market, and over a dozen are currently available in the Buckeye State.
+Sports betting apps are a huge part of Ohio’s budding sports betting market, and 17 are currently available in the Buckeye State.

 According to a recent PlayOhio survey, 79% of current Ohio bettors plan to bet online now that Ohio sports betting is available for residents.